SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 # JSON Web Token Microservice using Golang
 #### Self imposed Golang challenge after applying to GRID eSports as a Jr Dev<br>
 The objective of this project is to show knowledge about:<br>
-* GoRoutines, pointers and basic Golang knowledge
+* GoRoutines, pointers and basic Golang architecture
 * User Validation with JSON Web Token
 *